Miscarriage, Late Miscarriage, Stillbirth & Termination

 I can’t even begin to describe the horror of going through this all.
 No words can express the pain, the numbness, all the ‘why me?’ while seeing all your friends around you have babies.
 To make matters worse, people constantly told me all sorts of things; ‘get on with it, you are leaving it a bit long!’, ‘you are denying your daughter a sibling’ (that one I heard a week after the termination) and one of my favourites ‘if you really want it hard enough, it will happen’ as if I had not wanted my baby girl, or any of the other babies, enough.

-I got pregnant with my son in September 2013 just after my father had suffered a major brain haemorrhage, had had brain surgery, had been in a coma for 8 days, came out of it alive, but was brain damaged, completely paralysed on the left hand side and in need of 24/7 care till he passed away 18 months ago.
+I got pregnant with my son in September 2013 just after my father had suffered a major brain haemorrhage, had had brain surgery, had been in a coma for 8 days, came out of it alive, but was brain damaged, completely paralysed on the left hand side and in need of 24/7 care till he died in 2018.

-At the same time, my mother-in-law in New York was diagnosed with Alzheimer’s and it got bad extremely quickly, my daughter was starting Reception and our beloved nanny of 4 years was having a second mastectomy for breast cancer and would not be able to be with us any longer.
+At the same time, my mother-in-law in New York was diagnosed with Alzheimer’s and her condition deteriorated extremely quickly, my daughter was starting Reception and our beloved nanny of 4 years was having a second mastectomy for breast cancer and would not be able to be with us any longer.

 Somehow, remarkably, despite being in the midst of one of the worst phases, one of the most stressful times of my entire life, I got pregnant with my son.
 My mother wasn’t happy, because she couldn’t understand how I could put myself through this once again.
 That was incredibly hard to deal with.
 In hindsight, I think she was almost as terrified as we were and scared of how another pregnancy would affect me.
-And especially if it, too, would not end well.
+And especially if it, too, would end up like previous ones.

 On my booking in appointment at UCLH I had a breakdown.
-It was a Sunday evening and I remember telling my husband not to come because it would just be bloods and medical history.
+It was a Sunday evening and I remember telling my husband not to come with me because we had to get a babysitter and it would just be bloods and medical history.
 After all, I had done it a number of times already.
 So, he stayed home with our daughter.

-It was the first time I had set foot in that part of the building since that dark day.
+It was the first time I had set foot in that part of the building since that dark day a bit more than a year earlier.
 I went in to see the midwife and of course when starting to go through my medical history, I broke down completely.

-My midwife was incredibly supportive, calm and reassuring.
+My midwife Carol Pitterson was incredibly supportive, calm and reassuring.
 She immediately referred me to the Fetal Medicine Unit to be looked after by them as well as by the regular antenatal team.
-She also referred me to the peri-natal psychologist support team and I saw an amazing woman, Claudia, weekly during my entire pregnancy.
+She also referred me to the peri-natal psychologist support team and I saw an amazing woman, Claudia da Campos, weekly during my entire pregnancy.

-Claudia very cleverly also booked me in for a session with her a month after my son’s birth to make sure I would have that support given my history of postnatal depression (and pregnancy depression which often goes hand in hand with women suffering from hyperemesis gravidarum).
+Claudia very cleverly also booked me in for a session with her a month after my son’s birth to make sure I would have that support given my history of postnatal depression.
+Pregnancy depression often goes hand in hand with women suffering from hyperemesis gravidarum.
 Incidentally, postnatal depression is also usually a result of hyperemesis gravidarum.
 And of course, I did get postnatal depression again.

 Eventually, I started coming to terms with him being a boy and started ‘relaxing’ as much as I was ever going to be able to ‘relax’ during a pregnancy.